Mary Margaret O'Hara

 Mary Margaret O'Hara is a Canadian singer-songwriter, actress and composer.
 She is best known for the album Miss America, released in 1988.
-She released two albums and an EP under her own name, and remains active as a live performer, as a contributor to compilation albums and as a guest collaborator on other artists' albums.
+She released one album under her own name, a film soundtrack that she made with collaborators, and a Christmas EP.
+She remains somewhat active as a live performer, as a contributor to compilation albums and as a guest collaborator on other artists' albums.

 Music career

 Early stages

 O'Hara was born in the late 1950s in Toronto, Ontario, Canada, to a family of Irish Catholic descent.
 She is the sister of comedic actress Catherine O'Hara.

 Her early musical tastes included Van Morrison, Dinah Washington, and her father's jazz records.
 She was a student at the Ontario College of Art and Design in the 1970s and was involved in the music scene as a member of Toronto bands Dollars, Songship and Go Deo Chorus.

+On March 17, 1978, she and her brother, Marcus O'Hara, started the Martian Awareness Ball, an event that continues to this day every Saint Patrick's Day at the Horseshoe Tavern.

 In 1983, O'Hara left Go Deo and was signed by Virgin Records.
 Her contract with Virgin continued and eventually led to the 1988 release of Miss America.
 O'Hara later reflected on the production experience, noting "I loved the Celtic crosses and the sheep rolling around the hills by the studio in Wales.
 But for Virgin to go from, 'You can do whatever you want', to 'What have you done?'—that was tough."

 In addition, she did some work as a graphic artist, including lettering for the cover of Dalbello's album whomanfoursays.